 Marijuana is one of the most commonly used drugs and despite the rise in public approval for legalization, Texas law still bans all use of the drug.
 Marijuana is also commonly known as pot, weed, hydro, bud, chronic, reefer, dope, grass, Mary Jane, roach and ganja.

-If you have been charged with any marijuana crime in Travis, Williamson, Bell or Hays County contact Martinez & LePendu, Attorneys at Law to ensure a zealous defense and to help you avoid the most serious repercussions to your alleged crime.
-This includes the cities Austin, Pflugerville, Round Rock, Cedar Park, Georgetown, Leander, Killeen, Temple, San Marcos and surrounding areas.
+If you have been charged with any marijuana crime in Travis, Williamson, Hays, Bastrop, or Caldwell County contact Law Office of Alejandro Martinez, PLLC to ensure a zealous defense and to help you avoid the most serious repercussions to your alleged crime.
+This includes the cities Austin, Pflugerville, Round Rock, Cedar Park, Georgetown, Leander, Killeen, Temple, San Marcos, Bastrop, Lockhart and surrounding areas.

 In Texas, controlled substances are classified into four penalty groups based on their potential for abuse, as well as their harmfulness.
 Section 481.101 - 105 of the Texas Health and Safety Code outlines these groups, with the Penalty Group I substances generally resulting in the most serious penalties and Penalty Group IV substances generally resulting in the least harsh punishments.